-The communities that AWPS attends to are outside the Anchorage city limits, are served by their own wells and are home to 300 to 3,000 people.
+AWPS serves communities outside of the Anchorage city limits.
+These communities have their own wells and are home to 300 to 3,000 people.
 And, even if they don’t know it, these residents rely on AWPS to keep their water drinkable and flowing nonstop.

 “Water treatment can’t be autonomous.
 It must be monitored continuously,” said Henry Martin, AWPS sales and service representative and 20-year community water expert.
 “We need to give our technicians all the support we can, and these devices are easy for our operators to program and use.
 They are extremely reliable, and we would not consider any other solution for our public water applications.”

-The devices are used to monitor reservoir levels, system pressure, well house temperature, water pressure, water temperature and booster pumps as well as to detect water on the floor and power failure.
-They also monitor chemical levels, because the water tends to be high in mineral content and must be
+The devices monitor reservoir levels, system pressure, well house temperature, water pressure, water temperature and booster pumps as well as to detect water on the floor and power failure.
+They also monitor chemical levels because the water tends to be high in mineral content and must be treated for drinkability.

 One of the most beneficial features of the monitoring systems is the immediate notification when equipment or environmental problems arise at the water stations.
 These instant alerts, sent by phone, fax or email, allow for quick, high-level decision making to avert water stoppage.